Danish general elections coming up. You might wonder who Lars is?

 Dansk Folkeparti did not, but continued to support the government, however.

-In 2019, he was defeated by the red block and the government passed to the Socialdemocrats, Mette Federiksen became Prime Minister, heading a minority government with the parliamentary support from SF, Enhedslisten and Radikale Venstre.
+In 2019, he was defeated by the red block and the government passed to the Socialdemocrats.
+Mette Federiksen became Prime Minister, heading a minority government with the parliamentary support from SF, Enhedslisten and Radikale Venstre.

-Later he lost his chairmanship of Venstre to Kristian Jensen and he left Venstre and so everyone thought, also Danish politics, eventhough he still had his seat in parliament.
+Later he lost his chairmanship of Venstre to the then new chairman Kristian Jensen and he left Venstre.

 This position, so political observers say, is actually key to understanding the politician Lars Løkke Rasmussen: always open and looking for ways to get the best and most out of any situation.

-Which political results were his tradmark?
+Which political results were his trademark?

 Lars Løkke Rasmussen is an experienced politician, with a large network that stretches all over the country, even way back to the 1980’s, when he was a bright-eyed and bushy-tailed member of Venstre’s youth organisation.